Real-World Superheroes Honored during Black History Month

 - Antrell Tyson, Esq., HHS regional director for Region IV

-In addition to recognizing heroes, Stay Well will unveil its health and wellness website, the Stay Well Health Hub, for Black communities.
-The website will feature fresh and relevant content, ranging from COVID updates to mental health resource information from trusted messengers.
+In addition to recognizing heroes, Stay Well unveiled its health and wellness website, the Stay Well Health Hub, designed for Black communities.
+The website featured fresh and relevant content, ranging from COVID-19 updates to mental health resources provided by trusted messengers.

-The Stay Well movement was recognized by President Joe Biden, the White House and media for strengthening COVID education and vaccine awareness in Black communities.
-As part of the We Can Do This COVID-19 Public Education Campaign, Stay Well pop-up events have brought health-related resources to Black Americans across the country, making vaccine resources more accessible.
+The Stay Well movement was recognized by President Joe Biden, the White House, and various media outlets for its efforts to strengthen COVID-19 education and vaccine awareness in Black communities.
+As part of the We Can Do This COVID-19 Public Education Campaign, Stay Well pop-up events brought health-related resources to Black Americans across the country, making vaccine information and resources more accessible.

-The next Stay Well events will take place on Feb.
+The next Stay Well events took place on Feb.
 24 and 25 as part of the Central Intercollegiate Athletic Association’s Basketball Tournament (CIAA) in Baltimore, Maryland.
-A pop-up vaccine and education booth will be located at the Fan Fest celebration at the Baltimore Convention Center.
-Other upcoming events include the Black College Expo, hosted by the National College Resources Foundation.
-A pop-up vaccine and education booth will also be at these events taking place on Jan.
+The pop-up vaccine and education booth was located at the Fan Fest celebration at the Baltimore Convention Center.
+Other events included the Black College Expo, hosted by the National College Resources Foundation with vaccine and education booths featured on Jan.
 28 in Los Angeles and Feb.
 11 in Miami.

 To learn more about the Black Health Care Heroes and upcoming Stay Well events, visit the Stay Well Health Hub.